hellobosss/spectator/README.md

 ## Requirements

-* Java 8 or higher.
+* Java 8 or higher 😒.
 * Java 7 or higher for spectator 0.27.x or earlier.

 ## Documentation